 The Role of Fair Value Measurements in Valuing Government-Held LoansFairr value measurements significantly determines their worth.
 Fair value represents the price at which an asset could be exchanged between knowledgeable and willing parties in an arm’s length transaction.

-To determine fair value, lenders consider market conditions, interest rates, credit risk, and expected cash flows associated with the loans.
-It is essential to assess fair value accurately to ensure transparency and reliability in financial reporting.
+Lenders consider market conditions, interest rates, credit risk, and expected cash flows associated with the loans to determine fair value.
+Assessing fair value accurately is essential to ensuring transparency and reliability in financial reporting.

 By valuing government-held student loans at fair value, lenders can provide stakeholders with a realistic assessment of their assets’ worth.
 This information helps inform decision-making processes related to budgeting, forecasting, and evaluating overall portfolio performance.